Quick Summary Points

 Bone broth is a great dietary drink, especially for those on a keto diet.
 It can help prevent keto flu and contains all essential electrolytes to replenish the body.
 When you are on a low carb diet, you are cutting out majority of starchy vegetables that contain main sources of electrolytes and consuming bone broth would help to maintain electrolyte balance.
 The macronutrients in bone broth also fit well with the recommended daily intake so you wouldn’t be exceeding too many calories.
 However, thus will vary depending on what type of bones are used as different meat yield more protein than others.

 While bone broth is safe and rich in essential minerals, there is a small percentage of people who may experience negative symptoms like headaches, digestive problems, increased heart rate or muscle pain.
 So, if you are experiencing any of these symptoms, this broth may not be suitable for you and discontinue use.
 In general, bone broth is safe to consume for most individuals and acts as a great detoxifying agent that is low in calories.

 Bone Broth Supplements

 There are many companies supplying bone broth powders that make it easy for consumers to make their bone broth on the go.
-Some popular bone broth products include Nutra Organics Beef Broth or Giant Sports Bone Broth.
+Some popular bone broth products include Nutra Organics Beef Broth.